nikl881/nortstack/README.md

 4. Responsive / mobile first deisgn
   i.
 Verify that the navigation and footer are availble at every screensize. ii.
-Verify the changes in lay-out at cases.html on different screensizes (better users experience and clarity of design)
+Verify the changes in lay-out at cases.html on different screensizes (better users experience and clarity of design).

 Deployment